OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 like with `nohup ./mux.sh &`.
 If you do so, then you will need to kill the Multiplexer process to stop it.
 This can be achieved by running `killmx.sh`.

+> _**Note**_: During the packaging tep above, the script is also archiving some web resources.
+> The Multiplexer this page is about can be exposed through a small REST/HTTP server.
+> This way to expose the Multiplexer's features is indeed part of the Multiplexer, hence those Web examples.
+> But those pages do not mean to be seen _**as anything but examples**_ !!

 #### Filtering
 The Channels - aka Consumers - support sentence filtering.